macolby14/slicks-slices/readme.md

 # Slick Slices -  Restaurant Page Built with Gatsby
 ## https://priceless-heisenberg-34ee44.netlify.app/
 ## A fast, responsive site for a restaurant example site built using modern web technologies.
-Built with Wes Bos tutorial
+Built as part of online course.

 ### Frontend:
 * Gatsby